-Walk-in appointments are available from 3pm to 4pm, Monday through Friday.
-These appointments are same day services for students who have had an urgent issue arise and need to be seen immediately.
+Walk-in appointments are available during our normal business hours of 9am-5pm, Monday through Friday.
 These appointments are brief and pragmatic.
 They involve identifying the problem and determining how can it be managed most effectively, with a focus on immediate support and coping.

 What happens if I have a mental health crisis when the Health and Counseling Center is closed?